Orde Wingate: Palestine and the Special Night Squads

 Wingate trained, commanded and accompanied them on their patrols.
 The units frequently ambushed Arab saboteurs who attacked oil pipelines of the Iraq Petroleum Company, raiding border villages the attackers had used as bases.
-In these raids, Wingate's men sometimes imposed severe collective punishments on the villagers, which was criticised by Zionist leaders as well as Wingate's British superiors.
+In these raids, Wingate's men sometimes imposed severe collective punishments on the villagers.
+This included killing innocent Arabs who happened to be in the village but were not involved in blowing up the pipeline.
+In another instance, the SNS went into a village, lined up all the male villagers and shot every eighth man.